 Shakeology claims to be: “A world of superfoods in every glass.”
 But do the claims stand up – can it help with weight loss, energy, digestive issues and more?!
 And is it worth the money?

 This blog post will review Shakeology, including the ingredients in Shakeology, the pros and cons, my own taste test, and some cheaper alternatives to Shakeology.

 Let’s get going!

 Here’s a link to the full ingredients in the whey-based Chocolate flavour, including the amounts of ingredients.

-The instruction/marketing booklet that came along with my order states Shakeology contains:
+The instruction/marketing booklet that came along with my order states Shakeology contains the following:

 - 4 supergreen and phytonutrient sources

 - 3 superfruit sources

 - 8 adaptogen sources